 This is an awful lot for a little dog like me to know, but I know that if I try really hard, I can be the best puppy ever.
 Winston told me that one day, a long time ago, he was just as little as I am now (pictured above!).
 He said that when he was little, he had a big brother named Vladimir, and Vladimir taught him everything he knows.
 Mom even says that Vladimir had better manners than Winston!
 I hope I can be just as good of a dog as those two; I know with Winston showing me the way, I will have no problems at all!

 Today, Mom received a call in the tasting room that made me think twice.
-Someone was calling to ask if our wines were vegan, and Mom ensured the person that all of our wines are vegan.
+Someone was calling to ask if our wines were vegan.
 Then she mentioned that we don’t use egg whites for our fining agents.
 This was a brand new term for me – I’ve actually never heard “fining agents” mentioned in the tasting room until today.

 This seemed like a case for Winston the Wine Dog, so I decided to nose out a few facts about this part of wine making process.
 That way, all of us can understand it better!